feddelegrand7/BARIS/README.md

 ## BARIS\_extract()

-The `BARIS_extract()` function allows you to extract directly to your R session the needed resource.
+The `BARIS_extract()` function allows you to extract the needed resource into your R session.
 You have to specify the id of the resource and its format.
-Currently, only theses formats are supported: json, csv, xls, xlsx, xml, geojson and shp, nevertheless you can always rely on the url of the resource to donload it manually.
+Currently, “only” theses formats are supported: json, csv, xls, xlsx, xml, geojson and shp, nevertheless you can always rely on the url of the resource to download whatever you need.

-As an example, let us extract the above csv file:
+As an example, let us extract the above listed csv file:
-*MARSEILLE\_MONUMENTS\_HISTORIQUES\_2018.csv* using `BARIS_extract()`:
+*MARSEILLE\_MONUMENTS\_HISTORIQUES\_2018.csv*:

 ``` r